turingschool/lesson_plans/ruby_02-web_applications_with_ruby/intro_to_active_record_in_sinatra.markdown

 ```

 Ideally, we would not be iterating through a collection inside of another iteration through a collection.
 We would want to pull this out to a partial and render that partial within the loop.
 For now though, let's leave it.

+Run `shotgun` from the command line, then navigate to `localhost:9393/tasks`.
+You should see the tasks sorted by user.